Editor's Note: This story was updated at 3 p.m. E.D.T. on July 24, 2018

 But times were rough; during a six-month period in 1609 known as the "starving time," nearly 250 people died at Jamestown.
 At least some of the inhabitants resorted to cannibalism, according to a 2013 study by the same researchers.

-In 2013, Owsley and his colleagues first unearthed the bodies, near the historic Jamestown church where Captain John Smith married Pocahontas.
+In 2013, Owsley and his colleagues first unearthed the bodies, near the historic Jamestown church where John Rolfe married Pocahontas.
 Two of the bodies were in fairly ornate, anthropomorphic coffins, though the bodies were poorly preserved.

 To identify the men, the archaeologists combined genealogical and historical documents from both England and the colonies, along with artifacts and analyses of the chemicals in the skeletons.
 For instance, the elite often had higher levels of lead in their bones during this time, because they frequently used lead-containing pewter and lead-glazed ceramics for eating and drinking, Owsley said.